Legacy of Ashes (book)

 Legacy of Ashes: The History of the CIA is a 2007 book by Tim Weiner.
 Legacy of Ashes is a detailed history of the Central Intelligence Agency (CIA) from its creation after World War II, through the Cold War years and the War on Terror.
 The book is based on more than 50,000 documents, primarily from the archives of the CIA, and hundreds of interviews with CIA veterans, including ten Directors of Central Intelligence.
 Legacy of Ashes won the 2007 National Book Award for Nonfiction.

 In a press release coinciding with the book's release, the CIA claimed: "With a strong range of sources, Tim Weiner had an opportunity to write a balanced history of a complex, important subject.
 But he did not.
 His bias overwhelms his scholarship.
 One cannot learn the true story of the CIA from Legacy of Ashes."
 However, The New York Times reviewed it positively, calling it "engrossing" and "comprehensive".
+The successor to this book is entitled The Mission: The CIA in the 21st Century, also by the same author, Tim Weiner.

 Title

 The title of the book comes from a misrepresented quotation from U.S. President Dwight D. Eisenhower during a meeting of the National Security Council (NSC) in 1961.
 Weiner incorrectly attributes the phrase "legacy of ashes" to Eisenhower's assessment of the CIA's performance under his administration.
 However, the January 5, 1961 meeting of the NSC focused on perceived redundancies in each military service's intelligence arms.
-As described by the meeting notes: "The President then remarked that soon after Pearl Harbor, he was engaged in an operation which required him to have certain information which he was unable to obtain from the Navy, i.e. the strength the Navy had left in the Pacific.
+As described by the meeting notes:

+"The President then remarked that soon after Pearl Harbor, he was engaged in an operation which required him to have certain information which he was unable to obtain from the Navy, i.e. the strength the Navy had left in the Pacific.
 The President also noted that the U.S. fought the first year of the war in Europe entirely on the basis of British intelligence.
 Subsequently, each Military Service developed its own intelligence organization.
 He thought this situation made little sense in managerial terms.
 He had suffered an eight-year defeat on this question but would leave a legacy of ashes for his successor."

 David M. Barrett observes that "as more than one reviewer of Weiner's book has shown, Eisenhower was not talking about the CIA; he was addressing another subject altogether—the fact that each branch of the US military had its own intelligence agency, and the failure during his administration to centralize that ongoing, wasteful, inefficient military intelligence setup.
 (John F. Kennedy and Robert McNamara would have a solution, of sorts, in creating the Defense Intelligence Agency in 1961)."